 Mistra Geopolitics is a research programme that examines the dynamics of geopolitics, human security and environmental change.
-The results will be of special relevance for Sweden and Swedish actors.
+The results will be of special relevance for Sweden, Swedish actors and policymakers on the European level.

 What is Mistra Geopolitics?